Diamondbacks vs. Mariners Player Props Betting Odds

-You can see player prop bet odds for Julio Rodriguez, Corbin Carroll and others on the Seattle Mariners and Arizona Diamondbacks before their matchup at 9:40 PM ET on Friday at Chase Field.
+Player prop bet options for Julio Rodriguez, Corbin Carroll and others are available when the Seattle Mariners visit the Arizona Diamondbacks at Chase Field on Saturday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!